 Wales - The Welsh Government has arranged that national level applications for CEAs are also assessed by the ACCEA.

 Northern Ireland - National level applications are assessed by the Northern Ireland Department of Health.
-However, the Northern Ireland process is currently suspended.
-There is currently no indication of when a CEA round will next be launched in Northern Ireland.
+The Northern Ireland process is currently suspended and there is no indication of when a CEA round will next be launched in Northern Ireland.
 The College continues to seek updates regularly.
-More information on any national Round for Northern Ireland will be found on the Northern Ireland Department of Health website.
+More information on any national round for Northern Ireland will be found on the Northern Ireland Department of Health website.

 Scotland - No current national CEA process for new applicants.

 During a round, applications are made by individual consultants either to their employer locally for local awards at levels L1-L9, or at the national level for CEAs at the Bronze (L9 equivalent), Silver (L10), Gold (L11) or Platinum (L12) levels.

 Consultants can choose to seek support from their Medical Royal College for their application for a national level award in England or Wales.
 For Bronze, Silver or Gold Awards this would be a citation to the ACCEA.
 For Platinum level this is in the form of a recommendation to the Academy of Medical Royal Colleges which produces citations to the ACCEA for Platinum Awards.

 When applying to a Round in Northern Ireland, a request to the Northern Ireland Department of Health to seek a citation from the applicant's Medical Royal College must be indicated on the application to the DH-NI.
 Citations would only be sought by the DH-NI for applicants at Gold (L11) and Platinum (L12) level.

 For national level awards the College is especially conscious of the need to encourage applications from colleagues in groups that are under-represented as award-holders at national levels and believes it is vital for there to be applications that reflect the breadth and diversity in the paediatric workforce.